-- Lower division curricula for transfer to senior colleges and universities, applicable toward the baccalaureate degree; - Occupational programs for entry into specific vocations and further training for increased occupational effectiveness while pursuing a vocation; - General education that provides a fundamental learning foundation and stimulates intellectual curiosity; - Continuing education for citizens in the community who may desire further preparation in general education or in a vocational field; - Programs in basic skills for increased effectiveness in pursuing the basic objectives of the College; - Advising and counseling for educational, occupational, and personal planning.
+- 1. Lower division curricula for transfer to senior colleges and universities, applicable to the baccalaureate degree; - 2.
+Occupational programs for entry into specific vocations and further training for increased occupational effectiveness while pursuing a vocation; - 3.
+General education that provides a fundamental learning foundation and stimulates intellectual curiosity; - Continuing education for citizens in the community who may desire further preparation in general education or in a vocational field: - 5.
+Programs in basic skills for increased effectiveness in pursuing the basic objectives of the College; - 6.
+Advising and counseling for educational, occupational, and personal planning.